 However, the identification of the beard as a symbol of age and wisdom arose among intellectuals.
 The philosophers of this time usually refused to shave.
 And later on, the beard came back to Greece.
 The Romans distinguished themselves from the Greeks by being shaved.

-In the Byzantine era, the beard once again was emphasized as a sign of masculinity.
+In the Byzantine era, the beard was emphasized as a sign of masculinity.
 At this time, an important role in court governance was played by eunuchs.
-These men did not produce testosterone and therefore did not grow beards.
+These men did not produce testosterone and could not grow beards.
 Therefore, the presence of a beard proved that the man in question was anatomically complete.
-For this reason, to this day, the masculine is also called “βαρβάτος”, barbatus, bearded.
+For this reason, to this day, the masculine is called “βαρβάτος”, barbatus, bearded.

 During the Late Middle Ages, a shaved look was again the norm in Western Europe.
 This trend was linked to the imposition of celibacy on the part of priests.
 A trimmed face contributed to declaring the sacrifice of their male reproductive power.
 Again the presence or absence of a beard separated the Greek from the Latin.

 From the beginning of history, humans used clothes, accessories, and even their bodies to indicate their social and economic status.
 From ancient Egypt until today, a beard can have many meanings.
 The length, the style, or even the absence of it.
 The meaning and status of the beard changed multiple times throughout history and will continue to change.

 In Christianity, art depicts Jesus and many biblical characters such as Moses and Abraham with a beard.
 Most Orthodox Saints are portrayed with beards as well, thus for the clergymen, facial hair was an “inviolable law”.